robotraconteur/robotraconteur_standards/draft/object_protocol.md

 Wire packets are used to transmit the current value.
 The packet contains the new value and a timestamp.

-Note that Message v2 and Message v3 encode the *packettime* differently.
-See the [Robot Raconteur Message Version 2 Specification](message_v2.md) and [Robot Raconteur Message Version 3 Specification](message_v3.md) for more details.
-The format shown here is for Message v2.
-Message v3 contains the same information, but in a more efficient format.

 Packet numbers must begin at 0, and increment by 1 for each packet.
 Reliable PipeEndpoint must reorder packets if they arrive out of order.
 Unreliable packets deliver packets as soon as they arrive.

 The epoch for *packettime* is Jan 1, 1970, 00:00 UTC.
 The "nanoseconds" element is always normalized to be positive and less than 1e9.